 From what he’s experienced so far, Friberg is impressed with the MLS.
 But there are some differences.
 “Its like the Swedish first division,” he said.
 “Maybe the Swedish league is more technical, a more tactical game.
 Here it is more faster, more direct and more physical.”

-For example, he said the Colorado keeper “almost killed me in the game” just two minutes after he had entered for an injured Evans.
+For example, he said the Colorado keeper “almost killed me in the game” just two minutes after he had entered for an injured Evans which was treated with cbd, learn more about CBD cream here.
 “I dont know what happened,” he joked, a day later.
 “But it hurts.”

 Bumps and bruises aside, Friberg says his goal is to play as much as possible and he hopes to get the starting nod against Los Angeles on Tuesday.
 He says doesn’t know too much about The Galaxy other than David Beckham and Landon Donovan.
 But he says he’s not worried.